Tobai24/logos/README.md

-# 📚 **Logos: Your Ultimate Bible Study Assistant**
+📖 **Logos: Your Ultimate Bible Study Companion**

-**Logos** is an AI-powered assistant designed to help users study the Bible by answering questions with responses grounded in scripture, enriched with contextual insights and teachings from **The Bible Project** YouTube channel.
-This tool leverages advanced retrieval and generation techniques to provide meaningful, Bible-based responses to any question you ask.
+Hey there! 👋 Welcome to **Logos**, your go-to AI-powered Bible study assistant.
+Whether you're diving into scripture for the first time or looking for deeper insights, Logos has your back.
+This tool brings together the power of AI and **The Bible Project** YouTube channel to give you rich, scripture-based responses to any question you have.
+It's all about helping you explore the Bible with context, meaning, and purpose. ✨

 ## 📝 **Problem Description**

-📖 Understanding the Bible can often be challenging, especially when seeking clear answers to complex spiritual questions or interpreting scriptural context for everyday situations.
-Misinterpretation of verses and lack of contextual understanding can hinder spiritual growth and proper application of biblical teachings.
+📖 To really understand scripture and discover its deeper meanings, it's important to have the guidance of the Holy Spirit.
+Sometimes, we might misinterpret verses or overlook their context, and that can slow down our spiritual growth and make it tougher to apply biblical teachings in our daily lives.

 ### 🎯 **Objective**

-The objective of this project is to develop an AI-powered Bible study assistant, **Logos** ✨, that provides clear, scripturally-based answers to users' questions. **Logos** not only retrieves Bible verses but also offers contextual insights and practical applications 🙏.
-It serves as a reliable tool for anyone looking to deepen their understanding of the Bible while ensuring accurate interpretation and direct reference to scripture 📜.
+The goal of this project is to build an AI-powered Bible study assistant, **Logos** ✨, that gives you clear, scripture-based answers to your questions. **Logos** doesn't just pull Bible verses—it also provides context and practical insights 🙏, making it a powerful tool for anyone who wants to dive deeper into the Bible and understand it better.
+You'll get accurate interpretations, grounded in the Word 📜.

----
+## 🌟 **Key Features**

+- **Answer Bible Questions**: **Logos** provides clear, scripture-based answers to any Bible-related inquiry 📖, complete with direct references to relevant verses for accuracy.

+- **Contextual Explanation**: For each referenced verse, **Logos** offers deeper insights 🔍, explaining its significance within the broader biblical narrative, including theological, historical, and cultural context.

+- **Real-Life Application**: **Logos** helps users apply biblical teachings to daily life 🌍, offering practical advice rooted in scripture for situations like forgiveness, patience, and overcoming fear.

+- **Friendly Guidance**: If a direct answer isn't available, **Logos** suggests related Bible passages 📜 and provides friendly guidance to encourage further exploration.

+- **Telegram Bot**: Access **Logos** via the **Telegram bot** for quick and insightful answers to Bible-related questions anytime, anywhere.

 ## 📊 **Data Source**

-The data used in this project consists of Bible verses from the **King James Version (KJV)** stored as a JSON file and YouTube transcripts from **The Bible Project** 🎥, an educational YouTube channel known for its engaging videos that explain Biblical stories and themes.
-The transcript data is stored in the `data/` folder for use in this project.
+For this project, we’re working with two main data sources: Bible verses from the **King James Version (KJV)** in JSON format, and transcripts from **The Bible Project** 🎥, a YouTube channel that explains Biblical stories and themes in a fun, engaging way.
+You’ll find the transcript data stored in the `data/` folder, ready to be used.

-- 📚 **Number of records**: All Bible verses
+- 📚 **Number of records**: Every Bible verse from the KJV
-- 🎥 **YouTube transcripts**: Videos from [The Bible Project](https://www.youtube.com/@bibleproject)
+- 🎥 **YouTube transcripts**: From videos by [The Bible Project](https://www.youtube.com/@bibleproject)

-For more detailed information about how to get the video transcripts, including instructions on how to convert them to a JSON file, please refer to the `data/README.md` 📂.
+If you need help getting the video transcripts or converting them into JSON format, check out the `data/README.md` 📂 for step-by-step instructions.

-## Key Features
+## 🛠️ **Technologies**

-- **Ask Questions**: Users can ask any Bible-related question, and **Logos** will provide scripturally supported answers.
-- **Scripture-Based Answers**: Each response is based on Bible verses, ensuring biblical accuracy and integrity.
-- **Contextual Insights**: **Logos** explains the deeper meaning behind passages, incorporating related video teachings from **The Bible Project**.
-- **Telegram Bot**: Access **Logos** on-the-go via the **Telegram bot** for quick responses to Bible questions.

----
+- **Python 3.12**: Core programming language for developing the application.
+- **Docker & Docker Compose**: Used for containerization and easy deployment.
+- **Minsearch**: For efficient text search during development and practice.
+- **Elasticsearch**: Used for full-scale search and retrieval in the production environment.
+- **Streamlit**: Acts as the user interface.
+- **Grafana**: Used for monitoring, with **PostgreSQL** as the backend database.
+- **OpenAI**: Integrated for advanced language model (LLM) capabilities.
+- **Google Cloud Account**: To access the YouTube Data API to get the video transcript. (not necessary the the data folder already has all the video transcript)

 ## Table of Contents